Pella Palace: Beginning

-Extremely fond of her grandson Alexander, the Empress liked to think about him as the new Alexander the Great.
+Extremely fond of her grandson Alexander, the Empress liked to think of him as the new Alexander the Great.
 In November 1784 she purchased the estate of Pallila (also called Ivanovskaya Myza) from the heirs of Ivan Neplyuev.
-Ivanovskaya has already been a well-appointed estate with two-storey wooden manor, four guest houses and various services.
-The park contained a pool, connected with Neva with a canal, and was modestly adorned with statues and follies.
+Ivanovskaya had already been a well-appointed estate with a two-storey wooden manor, four guest houses and various services.
+The park contained a pool, connected to the river Neva by a canal, and was modestly adorned with statues and follies.
 Catherine stayed in the manor occasionally before major construction commenced.

-In 1785 Ivanovskaya was renamed to Pella, an allusion to the birthplace of Alexander the Great and the illustrious future intended for Alexander.
+In 1785 Ivanovskaya was renamed to Pella, an allusion to the birthplace of Alexander the Great and the illustrious future envisioned for Alexander.
 In April 1785 Catherine wrote to Melchior Grimm that she planned to set up an English landscape park around Pella; in fact, earlier, on March 13, 1785, she authorized Ivan Starov's draft for a spacious, proper imperial palace.
-Groundbreaking ceremony was celebrated on July 17, 1785 when work has already been underway.
+The Groundbreaking ceremony was celebrated on July 17, 1785 when work was already underway.